romelfowler/media-woocomm-settings/README.md

 # woocommerce-settings
 Here are a few settings to get you started developing with woocommerce.

+##### What is Namespace
+Make sure to place a unique identifier of your website to distinguish between your functions and WooCommerce.

 ## Notes
 I hope this helps.
 Here are some hooks that have helped me in the past when theming/developing for WooCommerce.